Before you start drinking make sure you are hydrated with our pre-game product.

 Alcohol and Weight

 The influence of alcohol on the nervous system depends on the quantity you have in your bloodstream.

 Because alcohol is being distributed across the body by plasma (the water content in the blood), it dilutes a bit faster if you have enough water in your bloodstream.

 Usually, those who weigh less have less percentage of water and blood compared to someone on the heavy side.
-To this effect, people of small stature will have more alcohol if they subject themselves to drink the same volume of alcohol with someone bigger.
+To this effect, people of small stature will have more alcohol in their bloodstream if they drink the same volume of alcohol of someone bigger.

 Most people get intoxicated after taking three to four shots; this influence can happen more rapidly if the person involved is small in stature.

 Tolerance plays a significant role in how alcohol kicks in; the more regularly you drink alcohol, the less your body responds to its effect.

 However, those who are not used to drinking alcohol are more responsive to the intoxicant effect.